pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 ## Summary and Next Step

 We have deployed the stand-alone React CMS application on AWS.
-The [complete code](https://github.com/pulumi/examples/tree/master/aws-ts-netlify-cms-and-oauth/cms) is included in [Pulumi's Example Repository](https://github.com/pulumi/examples).
+The [complete code](https://github.com/pulumi/examples/tree/master/aws-ts-netlify-cms-and-oauth/cms) is available in [Pulumi's Example Repository](https://github.com/pulumi/examples).

 The next article will show how to deploy on AWS instead of Netlify.
-To do this, we describe how to substitute the Netlify Identity Service by writing an External OAuth Client-Server and deploying it on AWS.
+We describe how to substitute the Netlify Identity Service by writing an External OAuth Client-Server and deploying it on AWS.
 Stay tuned for our next blog post.